NREL/ROSCO/docs/source/install.rst

 If one wishes to download the code via the command line, we provide two supported options in the subsections below.
 For non-developers (those not interested in modifying the source code), the a 64-bit version of the compiled controller can be downloaded via Anaconda.
-For users needing a 32-bit version on Windows and/or developers, CMake can be used to properly compile the Fortran code.
+For developerrs and users needing a 32-bit version on Windows, CMake can be used to properly compile the Fortran code.

 .. _compiling_rosco: